 It’s only available in a short offset 29er version though.

-While SID SL reworks the classic 32mm chassis for minimal mass, SID now steps up to the same 35mm diameter stanchions as RockShox trail, Enduro and DH forks.
+While the SID SL reworks the classic 32mm chassis for minimal mass, the SID now steps up to the same 35mm diameter stanchions as RockShox trail, Enduro and DH forks.
 That means a much stiffer, more accurate on-trail feel than the SL, but still enough compliance to boost traction and reduce fatigue.
-The tiny Race Day Damper and extensive machining and sculpting from lower legs to lockout out lever means it still only weighs 1508g.
+The tiny Race Day Damper and extensive machining and sculpting from lower legs to lockout lever mean it still only weighs 1,508g.

 The DebonAir spring has been altered to raise the ride height of the fork, increasing stability for corners and braking and ramping up aggressively for big hits.
 The start is still buttery smooth to sustain speed and grip over tiring chatter bumps.
-The Race Day Damper is impeccably controlled even when rallied hard.
-180mm brake mounts and optional fender make it trail-ready and it’s got an instant bleed damper port.
-The Ultimate only has a hard lockout switch not tuneable compression adjust though and it’s only available in a 44mm offset 29er format.
+The Race Day Damper is impeccably controlled, even when rallied hard.
+The 180mm brake mounts and optional fender make it trail-ready, and it’s got an instant bleed damper port.
+The Ultimate only has a hard lockout switch but not tuneable compression adjust, and it’s only available in a 44mm offset 29er format.

 Fox breathed new life into the Marzocchi brand last year, sharing its damper and air spring technology with an attainable price tag.
-The Bomber Z2 is stripped down and doesn't have all the knobs and dials most of us never bother to turn anyways.
-Unlike the Bomber Z1 which uses a GRIP damper from Fox, the Bomber Z2 gets its own Rail damper which presents reliable performance and simplified internals so even the most ham fisted home mechanic can service their fork.
+The Bomber Z2 is stripped down and doesn't have all the knobs and dials most of us never bother to turn.
+Unlike the Bomber Z1 which uses a GRIP damper from Fox, the Bomber Z2 gets its own Rail damper which presents reliable performance and simplified internals, so even the most ham-fisted home mechanic can service their fork.

-DT Swiss’s superlight forks have been a favourite among European racers for well over a decade and Nino Schurter won five of his World Championships and the 2016 Olympics on DT Swiss.
-Their popularity has always centred around excellent stiffness to weight ratios and the sculpted uppers and boxy dropout lowers are still very accurate for its sub 1500g weight.
+DT Swiss’s superlight forks have been a favorite among European racers for well over a decade, and Nino Schurter won five of his World Championships and the 2016 Olympics on DT Swiss.
+Their popularity has always centered around excellent stiffness to weight ratios, and the sculpted uppers and boxy dropout lowers are still very accurate for its sub-1,500g weight.

 The INCONTROL damping gives a LOCK setting for sprints, a hard starting DRIVE setting for climbs and a fine adjustable OPEN setting for maximum smoothness.
-You can choose fork top or remote lever actuation, 3 travel options from 100-120mm and they’re all useable with up to a 2.5in tyre.
+You can choose fork top or remote lever actuation, three travel options from 100-120mm and they’re all useable with up to a 2.5-inch tire.
 You can only get 29er wheel and standard 51mm offset format though.

 Like the blade that Manitou's XC fork is named after, the Machete is designed to slice and dice thick and chunky trails.
-With the brand's patented reverse arch, it weighs a respectable 1751g (29in) and features external adjustments for compression, rebound and full lockout.
+With the brand's patented reverse arch, it weighs a respectable 1,885g (29in) and features external adjustments for compression, rebound, and full lockout.

-There's a hollow crown at the top to save weight and the fork features the brand's ISO air spring with a rubber bottom out bumper and ABS+ compression, along with rebound damping, inside.
-Manitou offers the Machete in both 100mm and 120mm travel, with the squish adjustable by 20mm in each version.
+There's a hollow crown at the top to save weight, and the fork features the brand's ISO air spring with a rubber bottom out bumper and ABS+ compression, along with rebound damping inside.
+Manitou offers the Machete in both 100mm and 120mm travel, with the squish internally adjustable by 20mm in each version.

 DVO is a relative newcomer to the suspension game, and the Sapphire is the brand's XC platform touted for the bucket-loads of adjustability that’s packed into the fork.
 First, the travel is adjustable from 100mm-140mm with internal spacers, so you could go as far as tailoring how much squish you have depending on the course.

-It's available in travel from 100mm to 150mm and uses 32mm stanchions which keep the weight low and provide plenty of stiffness in the XC travel range.
-Being a second-tier fork, RockShox makes it for 26in, 27.5in and 29in wheels and with both straight and tapered steerer tubes.
-No matter the setup, the Reba RL has a Solo-Air spring which accepts Bottomless Tokens to increase progressivity and a Motion Control damper which provides both compression and rebound adjustment.
+It's available in travel from 100mm to 150mm and uses 32mm stanchions, which keep the weight low and provide plenty of stiffness in the XC travel range.
+Being a second-tier fork, RockShox makes it for 26-inch27.5-inch and 29-inch wheels and with both straight and tapered steerer tubes.
+No matter the setup, the Reba RL has a Solo-Air spring that accepts Rockshox's Bottomless Tokens to increase progressivity and a Motion Control damper that provides both compression and rebound adjustment.